Global Gender Gap Report

 The Global Gender Gap Report is an index designed to measure gender equality.
 It was first published in 2006 by the World Economic Forum.

 It "assesses countries on how well they are dividing their resources and opportunities among their male and female populations, regardless of the overall levels of these resources and opportunities," the Report says.
 "By providing a comprehensible framework for assessing and comparing global gender gaps and by revealing those countries that are role models in dividing these resources equitably between women and men, the Report serves as a catalyst for greater awareness as well as greater exchange between policymakers."

+According to the World Economic Forum's Global Gender Gap Report 2023, it will take exactly 131 years for the gender gap to close.

 Methodology

 The report's Gender Gap Index ranks countries according to calculated gender gap between women and men in four key areas: health, education, economy and politics to gauge the state of gender equality in a country.

-The report examines four overall areas of inequality between men and women in 130 economies around the globe, over 93% of the world's population:
+The report examines four overall areas of inequality between men and women in 146 economies around the globe, over 93% of the world's population: